ibmdbanalytics/ibmdbpy/docs/source/index.rst

 Contributors
 ============

-The ibmdbpy project was initiated in April 2015, and developed by Edouard Fouché, at IBM Deutschland Reasearch & Development.
+The ibmdbpy project was initiated in April 2015, and developed by Edouard Fouché and the geospatial functions were contributed by Avipsa Roy and Rafael Rodriguez Morale  at IBM Deutschland Reasearch & Development.
-More contributors might participate in the future.

 Indexes and tables
 ==================